niechen/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * test set accuracy of 94.7%

 If an iterative approach was chosen:

 * What was the first architecture that was tried and why was it chosen?

+	I choose the Lenet architecture as the first architecture because it's proven to be effective on similar problems such as hand written digit classification.
+I changed the output to 43 classes to fit our dataset but kept all input and hidden layer architecture unchanged.
 * What were some problems with the initial architecture?

+	The Lenet architecture is underfitting to our traffic sign dataset.
+Both of the training and validation accuracy is low between 70% and 80% indicating the Lenet architecture has a high bias and is not capable of learning complex representations.

 * How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+	Since the starting architeture has a high bias and low variance, I decided to make the hidden layers larger to give it more variance.
+After adding more neurons to the hidden layers, the model seems to stuck at a place where it is overfitting the training set.
+The evidence is a high training accuracy ~99% paired with a low validation accuracy ~ 75%.
+So I added dropout to the fully connected layers, to regularize the coefficients and force the network to learn a set of redundent representation of the features.
+Dropouts are not added to the convolutional layers since the convolution already has regularization by coefficients sharing.

+	The width of the layers and the dropout percentages are tuned to find a sweet spot where the model is flexible enough to capture all the variances but not overfitting.
+After some trial and error, the final architeture (as descriped in the table above) has wider hidden layers and achieves 99.7% training accuracy and 97% validation accuracy.

 ###Test a Model on New Images